TuckerHaydon/MediationLayerStudent/labs/lab4/README.md

 **Question: Q5**
 > Recall that the performance of A\* depends on the heuristic function.
 Design and
-> report three distinct heuristic functions.
+> report two distinct heuristic functions.
 Evaluate each one using your A\*
 > solver.

 **Question: Q6**